 Instructions

-- Preheat your oven to 180ºC (160ºC fan).
-Line an 8"/20cm round baking tin with parchment paper.
+- Preheat your oven to 180ºC (160ºC fan) and line an 8"/20cm round cake tin with parchment paper.

-- Melt the unsalted butter in a mixing bowl.
-Combine with white granulated sugar and light brown sugar, whisking until smooth.
+- Melt the unsalted butter in a large bowl and whisk in the white and brown sugars until smooth.
+Add the egg and vanilla extract, mixing well.

-- Fold in plain flour, bicarbonate of soda, sea salt, and cornflour until a dough forms.
+- Fold in the plain flour, bicarbonate of soda, sea salt, and cornflour until a dough forms.
+Stir in the chocolate chips and Easter chocolates.

 - Prep Time: 15 minutes